 NCIIA strives to notify applicants of the status of their proposals via email within 60 days of the submission deadline.
 In most cases, proposals are either funded or rejected.

 Occasionally, reviewers invite a team to resubmit their proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
 Applicants invited by reviewers to resubmit should contact NCIIA to discuss the reviewer feedback in detail and make sure they understand the questions and concerns raised.
 Resubmitted proposals must specify how previous concerns have been addressed.

 We anticipate that 15-20% of received proposals will be approved for Stage 1.
 If accepted, initial grant funding will not be disbursed until the team has committed to participate in the required Stage 1 workshop.

 NCIIA will email the Principal Investigator, the Administrative Contact, and the applicant a formal notification letter and approved budget.

 Grant funds will be awarded to the team’s college or university for the use of the team.

 Stage 1 E-Teams will need to commit to sending at least 2 key team members to a Stage 1 workshop (expenses are covered in the Stage 1 $5,000 grant).
-E-Teams accepted from the October 2013 pool of applications should be prepared to attend the workshop on January 10-12, 2014 in Massachusetts.
-See the event schedule in these guidelines for additional details.
+E-See the event schedule in these guidelines for workshop dates.